Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Acknowledgements

 \section{Acknowledgements}

-We thank Lucas S\'a for useful discussion.
-K.K. thanks David A. Huse for a comment that stimulates this work.
+We thank Lucas S\'a for useful discussions.
+K.K. thanks David A. Huse for a comment that stimulated this work.
 K.K. is supported by the Japan Society for the Promotion of Science (JSPS) through the Overseas Research Fellowship.
-T.N. is supported by MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Extreme Universe” Grant Number 22H05248.
-S.R. is supported by the National Science Foundation under award number DMR-2001181, and by a Simons Investigator Grant from the Simons Foundation (Award Number: 566116).
-This work is supported by the Gordon and Betty Moore Foundation through Grant GBMF8685 toward the Princeton theory program.
+T.N. is supported by MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A ``Extreme Universe" Grant No.~22H05248.
+S.R. is supported by the National Science Foundation under Award No.~DMR-2001181, and by a Simons Investigator Grant from the Simons Foundation (Award No.~566116).
+This work is supported by the Gordon and Betty Moore Foundation through Grant No.~GBMF8685 toward the Princeton theory program.

-{\it Note added:} When we were finalizing the draft, we learned about the related works~\cite{Sa-Ribeiro-Prosen-22,Garcia-Garcia-22unpub}.
+{\it Note added}.---When we were finalizing the draft, we learned about the related works~\cite{Sa-Ribeiro-Prosen-22,Garcia-Garcia-22unpub}.